kbieser/wrangling-genomics/_episodes/04-variant_calling.md

 {: .challenge}

 We will also download a set of trimmed FASTQ files to work with.
 These are small subsets of our real trimmed data, and will enable us to run our variant calling workflow quite quickly.
+We will also use the `tar` command to create compressed archive files that can be moved easily from one location to another.
+The `xvf` flags tells `tar` to extract the files and do it verbosely.
+We will then move them to a subdirectory.

 ~~~
 $ curl -L -o sub.tar.gz https://ndownloader.figshare.com/files/14418248